3.9K 2.7K 576 4.9K

-If you have been thinking about starting a journal, you’ve landed in the right place!
+If you have been thinking about starting a journal, this article will provide you with all the deets about it!
 Many people believe journaling takes a specific set of skills to participate.
 The truth is, despite what some people think, becoming a journal keeper is extremely simple.
 Most would even argue that journaling is a fun and relaxing activity.

-Journaling is not just an activity that teen girls (from the 90’s) engage in.
+Journaling is not just an activity that teen girls (from the 90’s) engage in anymore.
 Gone are the days when only teens and tweens use diaries to capture their feelings about crushes and juicy secrets.

 Now, the practice of journaling is wildly popular among entrepreneurs, inventors, fitness fanatics, and other professionals and creatives.
 Journaling is what you do when you want to grow more efficient, more effective, more intentional, successful.

 Here’s the catch…